bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+`Relational database` is a specific data storing system where data is represented in tables (columns and rows) `SQL (Structured Query Language)` is the language to query against relational databases.

 - [ ] Why do tables need a `primary key`?

+For SQL to identify the data when querying.
+Without unique primary keys, database wouldn't know how to identify those records.

 - [ ] What is the name given to a table column that references the primary key on another table.

+It is called `foreign key`.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+There needs to be another table to keep records of the relation between aforementioned two tables.

 ## Minimum Viable Product